 Applicants must meet the minimum academic requirements listed in order to be considered for the pool of qualified candidates.
 Applicants that meet the minimum requirements are not automatically accepted to teach at Ohlone.
 As this application is for a pool of applicants, it may take time before you are contacted.

 Duties for this position include the standard instructional responsibilities for one or more classes in the Sociology Department: teaching, grading, meeting with students (formal office hours are not required), class roster management and timely submission of grades.

 Teaching experience at the community college level desired but not required.Minimum Qualifications:

-Master’s in Sociology OR Bachelor’s in Sociology AND Master’s in Anthropology, any Ethnic Studies, Social Work, or Psychology OR the equivalent.
+Bachelor’s in Sociology AND Master’s in Anthropology, any Ethnic Studies, Social Work, or Psychology;

 Open PoolOpen Date:

 If you do not meet minimum qualifications as stated, a completed equivalency portfolio with all related documents must accompany the application or your packet will not be considered.
 The equivalency form can be found on our website at: https://www.ohlone.edu/sites/default/files/users/mmoore25/ohlone_equivalency_form_-_final.pdf

 Transcripts issued outside the United States require a course-by-course analysis with an equivalency statement from a certified transcript evaluation service verifying the degree equivalency to that of an accredited institution within the USA.
 This report must be attached with the application and submitted by the filing deadline.

 Here is a list of approved services: http://www.ohlone.edu/org/hr/forms/docs/evaluationofforeigndegrees.pdf

 - Participation in California State Teachers’ Retirement System Cash Balance and Defined Benefit retirement plans.